Justice begins to speak of Lesbicide: they order an investigation of the accused for the triple hate crime

 Pamela died a few hours after the attack.
 Roxana died a day later, and Andrea a week later.
 All from burns.

-Life after for the only survivor of lesbicide
+Life after for the only survivor of the lesbicide

-Sofía spent several weeks hospitalized, receiving assistance from organizations that wove activist networks, including the organization Yo no Fui (I Didn't Go), the Bonaparte Hospital, and other institutions.
-Sofía lost her friends, her partner, and the space she lived in.
-Today , she lives in Casa Andrea, a community home for women and people of color, an initiative of organizations, and is supported by a network of lesbian activists.
-In December, a ruling by the City of Buenos Aires Court determined that the Buenos Aires City government must guarantee her housing.
-More than a year after the mass murder, organizations continue to demand reparations for her.
+Sofía spent several weeks hospitalized and supported by a network of activists, including the organization Yo no Fui (I Wasn't There), the Bonaparte Hospital, and other institutions.
+Sofía lost her friends, her partner, and the space she shared.
+Today, she lives at Casa Andrea, a community shelter for women and LGBTQ+ individuals, an initiative of various organizations, and is supported by a network of lesbian activists.
+In December, a ruling by the City Court determined that the Buenos Aires City Government must guarantee her housing.
+More than a year after the multiple murders of lesbians, organizations continue to demand reparations for her.

-Casa Andrea, a home for women and people of all ages.
+Casa Andrea, a house for women and diverse individuals.
 Photo: Ariel Gutraich

 SUPPORT US